Olympics-IOC confident of successful Tokyo Games despite public opposition | Health

-With less than three months to go before the Games begin on July 23, Japan is battling a surge in coronavirus infections.

-A majority of its population wants the Olympics cancelled or postponed for a second time, according to several polls.
+A majority of its population wants the Olympics cancelled or postponed for a second time, according to several polls, with about 70% of the 10,500 athletes -- about 7,800 -- already qualified for the Games.
+"We are now very much in an implementation phase with 78 days to go and fully concentrated on delivering the Games," IOC spokesman Mark Adams told an online news conference.

+"When the Games happen and the Japanese people are proud hosts of an event that will be an historic moment, I think I am very confident we will see public opinion hugely in favour of the Games."
+His online news conference, however, ended with a protester, who had signed up as a journalist to ask a question, unfurling a banner reading "No to Olympics" and shouting profanities and "No Olympics anywhere" before being cut off.

+Japan has extended a state of emergency in Tokyo and three other areas until the end of May as the number of cases rises daily, forcing IOC President Thomas Bach to postpone a visit to Japan in May.
+An opinion survey conducted from May 7-9 by the Yomiuri Shimbun daily showed 59% of respondents wanted the Games cancelled as opposed to 39% who said they should be held.
+"Postponement" was not offered as an option.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)